vmalert

 For instance, the rule below will be evaluated every 5 minutes, and will return the result with logs from the last 5 minutes:

-User can also specify a customized time filter if needed.
+User can specify a customized time filter if needed.
 For example, rule below will be evaluated every 5 minutes, but will calculate result over the logs from the last 10 minutes.

 Please note, vmalert doesn’t support backfilling for rules with a customized time filter now.
-(Might be added in future)
+(Might be added in future).

 Rules backfilling #